 - If you’ve got a cat that loves to wake you up early, this is actually a way to stave it off

-- It allows for them to eat when you eat, can be a good way to watch for portion control too
+- It allows them to eat when you eat, which can be a good way to watch for portion control too

 But, it does have a few disadvantages, and they are the following: